7274-dev/AdventnaVyzva-React/doc/Deployment/Docker.md

 `docker build -t adventnavyzva-react_image .`

 ### Run container from image
-`docker run --rm --net host -it -p 80:80 -p 443:443 --name adventnavyzva-react adventnavyzva-react_image`
+`docker run --rm --net host -it --name adventnavyzva-react adventnavyzva-react_image`
 <br />
 If you want to run it in detached mode, add `-d` flag.